jpvetterli/time2lib/README.md

 ***

-The Time2 Library is a Java library providing generic time series with configurable time domains.
+The Time2 Library is a Java library providing generic time series with configurable time domains. __Version 2__ is not plug-compatible with version 1, because factories and singletons have been removed.
+Time2 applications must now use injection, which increases reliability and testability.
+More details about what has changed is available from the release notes distributed with the software.

 Distribution
 ------------

-Starting with version 1.1.6, the distribution consists of a binary JAR with compiled classes, of a javadoc JAR and of a source JAR.
+The distribution consists of a binary JAR with compiled classes, of a javadoc JAR and of a source JAR.
 For version x.y.z:

 	t2-x.y.z.jar
 	t2-x.y.z-javadoc.jar